day8/re-frame/README.md

 ### Dispatching Events

-Events start in the DOM.
+Events tend to start in the DOM in response to user actions.
 They are `dispatched`.

 For example, a button component might be like this: